XiaoshiZ/ysmiles.com/_posts/2016-09-14-Why-I-choose-to-leave-the-group.md

 And for this, I was doubted 'cannot handle PhD', 'waste our time', and be suggested 'leave early'.

 # Academic
 I treat my experiment data and knowledge seriously.
-I don't want to say much at this point about my previous group.
+I don't want to say too much.
+But there are things I don't like.

 For example, I still have question about X-ray diffraction figure in my fist paper.
 The data should be correct but do not match previous published explanation.